The-Real-Anish/HR-Diagrams/README.md

 # Files

 * The catalog has been taken from the "meth01" file in https://archive.stsci.edu/prepds/hugs/ .
-It has a file size of over 118MB.
+It has a file size of over 118MB, and is the only input involved in the code.

-* color_mag.py makes an inverse plot of the difference in apparent magnitudes v/s F275W magnitude.
+* color_mag.py makes a color-magnitude diagram by generating a bubble chart of the difference in apparent magnitudes v/s F275W magnitude.

 * cluster_diagram.py uses stellar positions as well as apparent magnitudes to plot an approximaion of the star cluster from the snapshot.